se-edu/se-book/gitAndGithub/push/text.md

 <div id="body">

+1. Create a GitHub account if you don't have one yet.
 1. Fork the [samplerepo-things](https://github.com/se-edu/samplerepo-things) to your GitHub account:

    <panel type="seamless" header="%%How to fork a repo?%%">